 How is Meniere’s Disease Diagnosed?

-A diagnosis of Meniere’s disease requires two episodes of vertigo, each lasting 20 minutes or longer but not longer than 24 hours.
-Hearing loss verified by a hearing test.
-Tinnitus or a feeling of fullness in your ear.
+Diagnosing Meniere’s disease requires two episodes of vertigo, each lasting 20 minutes or longer but not longer than 24 hours.
+A hearing test verifies hearing loss: tinnitus or a feeling of fullness in your ear.

 Meniere’s Disease Treatment

 Motion sickness medications, such as meclizine or diazepam (Valium), may reduce the spinning sensation and help control nausea and vomiting.
 Anti-nausea medications, such as promethazine, might control nausea and vomiting during an episode of vertigo.

 Most people can manage their Meniere symptoms with diet and lifestyle modifications and a medical plan prescribed by their doctor.